Monique B. Jones, President & CEO

 [email protected] • 312-327-8940Dilane is a communications professional with 15 years of experience in writing, editing, and social media.
 She helps organizations craft messaging and use the right tools to spread that messaging.
 She strives to use language to highlight all of good work organizations have done in the social impact sector.
 Dilane is a voracious reader and can usually be found under a pile of half-read novels.

-Kenneatha Montgomery, Director, Philanthropic Networks
+Kenneatha Montgomery, Director of Philanthropic Networks

 [email protected] • 312-327-8922Kenneatha (also known as Key) supports efforts in managing, organizing and promoting programs to engage Members in Peer Networking, Collective Action Groups, and educational opportunities.
 She has several years of experience in health promotion and program expansion to increase the accessibility of services for resource-limited populations.
 She earned a Bachelor of Science in applied health science and a Master’s of Public Health from Indiana University Bloomington.
 In her spare time, she enjoys practicing Bikram yoga, which allows her to embrace life one pose at a time.